projectcalico/calico/master/security/service-accounts.md

 ---
-title: Use service accounts in policy rules
+title: Use service accounts in policy
 ---

 ### Big picture